-- When upgrading to Horizon 7 Cloud Connector version 1.5, enable the Enable SSH on Cloud Connector toggle.
+- When updating to Horizon Cloud Connector version 1.5, enable the Enable SSH on Cloud Connector toggle.

-Enabling SSH provides for the new connector appliance to communicate over SSH with the existing one for the upgrade process.
-When the upgrade is complete, you can disable this toggle.
+Enabling SSH provides for the new connector appliance to communicate over SSH with the existing one for the update process.
+When the update is complete, you can switch off this toggle.

 - Click Upgrade in the dialog box.

 - In the Old Cloud Connector address text box, enter the IP address of the earlier Horizon Cloud Connector virtual appliance and then click Connect.